Inspector Anirudh addressed the media exactly 120 days after the murder of D.M. Amarkanth.

 “How can you be so sure?
 She did not mind committing adultery!
 Maybe things got inconvenient.
 So, she and her husband plotted the murder together.”

 “You cannot blame her for the affair.
 Naveen was awful to her!
 He hit her.
-He forced himself on her!
-He was toxic.
+He forced himself on her.
+He was toxic!
 She was so unhappy.
-She had nowhere to go to.
+She had nowhere to go.
 Her parents were no more.
 She was scared to leave Naveen.
 Amarkanth was the first man in her life who treated her well.
 He loved her.”

 “If he loved her, why did he send a picture of theirs to her husband?
 Was he trying to blackmail her for money?
-Doesn’t make sense because he was a rich guy!
+It doesn’t make sense because he was a rich man!
 Or was she trying to end the relationship, so he sent the picture for revenge?”

 “I do not know why he did that.
 Kavya had stopped seeing me three months before the murder.
 I don’t know what transpired between them during that time.”